smoores-dev/storyteller/docs/docs/syncing-books.md

 1. An EPUB book.
-EPUB is an open file format for ebooks, and most online book stores will provide EPUB files for their books, though many unfortunately still use DRM.
+EPUB is an open file format for ebooks, and most online book stores will provide EPUB files for their books, though many unfortunately still use DRM ("Digital Rights Management").
 Storyteller _cannot_ work with books that are locked with DRM.
-   ACSM files, or EPUB files with Readium's LCP, will not work with Storyteller.
+ACSM files, AZW4 files, Mobipocket files, Apple Fairplay encrypted EPUBs, etc, will not work with Storyteller.
 2. An audiobook.
 This can either be provided as any number of MP4, M4A, M4B, or MP3 files, or any number of ZIP archives of files of those types.
 If providing multiple files, it's best to ensure that they're alphanumerically